Frequently asked questions.

 Whom should I contact if I want to get involved?

-Please email mtplasticfreebozeman@gmail.com to get involved with our initiative.
+Currently, citizens in Missoula, Bozeman, and Billings are working together to reduce plastic pollution and to expand the network of citizens in the state who are working to find solutions for this health and environmental problem.
+Please email mtplasticfreemissoula@gmail.com to get involved.
 Alternatively, you can navigate to the “Get Involved” page on our website and sign up there.